Arkelyscorpion/7-Days-of-Code/README.md

 # 7-Days-of-Code
-## Problem 1 : Will be released at tomorrow 8 AM
+## Problem 1 : Will be released at tomorrow 8 PM